abhishek9sharma/pydownloader/readme.md

 		where destfolderpath is the path of destination folder where files are to be downloaded

-7. The execution trace logs are generated in the Folder below -- *pydownloader/resourcedownloader/Logs*
+7. The execution trace logs are generated in the Folder below

+        -- pydownloader/resourcedownloader/Logs

-8. In order to run TestCases run the following command from command prompt
+8. In order to execute the testcases run the following command from command prompt

         -- Windows  : pytest
         -- Linux    : pytest